 Focuses on study, rehearsal and performance of music composed during 20th century, with emphasis on works composed during last half of the century.
 In addition to the standard repertoire, new works are premiered by the ensemble.
 During preparation of these new compositions, ensemble works closely with composer in discussing compositional processes utilized.
 Enables students to gain knowledge and understanding of 20th century repertoire, compositional procedures, theoretical practices, historical movements and performance techniques.
-(3 hrs. lecture) Prerequisite: C or better in MUS122 or permission of Chair / Academic Dean.
+Dress rehearsals and performances are part of the class and attendance is mandatory.
+(3 hrs. lecture) Prerequisite: C or better in MUS122 or permission of Chair/Academic Dean.
 Offered on: A / 2 cr. hrs.